pcewing/programming-elixir-exercises/README.md

 # Programming Elixir Exercises
 I recently purchased a few books in order to learn more about Elixir.
 The first one I am reading is *Programming Elixir*.
-I am actually farther ahead in the book as I read through the first 10 or so chapters without doing any of the exercises; however, I started to go back and quiz myself to ensure I'm actually remembering the things I'm reading.

-So, this repository contains my solutions to all of the exercises as I work through them.
+This repository contains my solutions to all of the exercises as I work through them.
 I will try to write them in a manner to where they could be helpful to others in case someone is searching for a solution and finds mine.

 ## Index
 ### Chapter 2